• Diamond Home page

 Congratulations on being awarded sessions using eBIC microscopes, our experienced team are looking forward to welcoming you to Diamond, and working with you at eBIC's state-of-the-art facility.

-Please read carefully through the information provided on this page.
+Please read carefully through the information provided on these pages.
 These guidance notes give important advice, to help users prepare for microscope sessions with us.

 Through experience we know that the better prepared our users are, the smoother their microscope sessions run, and this results in our users making best use of time using eBIC microscopes for their research.